SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network

 \subsection{Resizable MVM Tile-Engine}

-Figure ~\ref{f:recTreeAdder} (left) shows the \textit{Compute Unit} structure plus the weight and input and hidden buffers. \textit{Compute Unit} is equipped by $N$ $K$-width vector-scalar (VS) multipliers, each multiplying an input/hidden by k-row elements of the weight matrix and producing $N\times K$ partial results.
-Most of the previous proposals use the Dot Product Unit (DPU) that operates on two vectors, by dispatching the weight matrix column-wise.
-However, we consider row-wise selection for the basic vector operation.
-Former scheme has to reduce the result-vectors into several outputs which may require 2 reduction levels (such as in~\cite{8416814}), whereas ours generates one or multiple vectors of partial sums by accumulating the result-vectors, requiring 1-level reduction.
-As depicted by Figure~\ref{f:mvmConfigs}, we can allocate the $N$ VS units both row-wise or column-wise, generating resizable MVM tile-engines to go over gate's computation in a tiled fashion.
-In the next section, we will show that different choices of $K$ and VS mapping impact performance and utilization of LSTM-Sharp running different LSTM models.
+Prior works often use the Dot Product Unit (DPU), which operates on two vectors, to perform MVM by dispatching the weight matrix column-wise~\cite{DBLP:journals/corr/abs-1711-07480, DBLP:journals/corr/abs-1803-06305, 8416814, DBLP:journals/corr/JouppiYPPABBBBB17}.
+However, we observe that former scheme has to reduce the result-vectors into several outputs which may require 2 reduction levels (such as in~\cite{8416814}).
+In contrast, we consider row-wise selection for the basic vector operation.
+Figure~\ref{f:recTreeAdder} (left) shows our Compute Unit structure plus the weight and input and hidden buffers.
+The Compute Unit is equipped by N K-width vector-scalar (VS) multipliers, each multiplying an input/hidden by k-row elements of the weight matrix and producing N K \emph{partial results}.
+The Compute Unit then generates one or multiple vectors of partial sums by accumulating the result-vectors, requiring \emph{only 1-level reduction}.
+As depicted by Figure~\ref{f:mvmConfigs}, we can allocate the N VS units both row-wise or column-wise, generating resizable MVM tile-engines to go over gate’s computation in a tiled fashion.
+In the next section, we will show that different choices of K and VS mapping impact performance and utilization of SHARP when running different models.

-We design \textit{Add Reduce} using a tree-adder that sums all the $K$-vector results up to $K$ partial sum (Figure~\ref{f:recTreeAdder}).
-This way, we can reduce the results in the case that all the VS multipliers are dispatched column-wise as shown in \textit{Config4} of Figure~\ref{f:mvmConfigs}.
-Therefore, \textit{Add Reduce} can have a latency of $log(N)$ going through all the levels of tree-adder.
+We design \textit{Reconfigurable Add Reduce (R-Add-Reduce)} using a tree-adder that sums all the $K$-vector results into a $K$ partial sum (Figure~\ref{f:recTreeAdder}).
+This way, we reduce the results in case where all the VS units are mapped column-wise as shown in \textit{Config4} of Figure~\ref{f:mvmConfigs}.
+Therefore, \textit{R-Add-Reduce} has a maximum latency of $log(N)$, when traversing all tree-adder's levels.
 In order to hide this delay, we pipeline all the levels of tree, resulting in a 1-cycle add-reduction if the pipeline is full.
-By choosing the different configurations shown by Figure~\ref{f:mvmConfigs}, we can update 1 to 8 $K$-accumulators as we reach the 4 last levels of tree.
-Upon completion of each MVM, the accumulators are released for the next phase of LSTM computation.
-As Figure~\ref{f:lstmComp} shows, the input and hidden vectors must be processed, before the \textit{Add Reduce} sends the result out to \textit{Activation MFU}.
+As Figure~\ref{f:mvmConfigs} depicts, we can update between $1K$ to $8K$ accumulators by choosing the different configurations, as we reach the 4 last levels of tree.
+Upon completion of each MVM, the accumulators are released for the next phase of the different types of RNN cell's computation.
+As the computation of Figure~\ref{f:lstmComp} formulates, the input and hidden vectors must be processed before sending out the result from \textit{R-Add-Reduce} to \textit{Activation MFU}.